sidakram/bippy/README.md

 > here is a [live visualization](https://jser.pro/ddir/rie?reactVersion=18.3.1&snippetKey=hq8jm2ylzb9u8eh468) of what the fiber tree looks like, and here is a [deep dive article](https://jser.dev/2023-07-18-how-react-rerenders/).

-for our purposes, a simplified version of a fiber looks roughly like this:
+fibers are useful because they contain information about the React app (component props, state, contexts, etc.). a simplified version of a fiber looks roughly like this:

 ```typescript
 interface Fiber {